 The black mudfish can be found in Waikato, along with Auckland and Northland.
 It is unique to New Zealand and found nowhere else in the world.

-Once widespread, they have disappeared from many areas in the lower Waikato and Hauraki Plains, mostly due to widespread loss of habitat (at least 75% of Waikato wetlands have been drained), invading pest fish and reduced water quality.
+Once widespread, they have disappeared from many areas in the lower Waikato, Hauraki Plains, Auckland and Northland mostly due to continuing loss of habitat (up to 90% of Waikato wetlands have been lost), invading pest fish and plants (ie willows) reduced water quality (especially sediment).
+Increasingly dry climate, ongoing drainage and water abstraction also mean our wetlands are getting dryer and more likely to burn.

 Black mudfish have a conservation status of At Risk–Declining under the NZ Threat Classification System.